Inspix/color-swapper/README.md

 - RGB,HSB Color manipulation, setting with HEX on my TODO list.
 - Useful tooltip on the selected colors for easy comparison.
 - Live preview.
+- You can click on the color preview to change the values back to the original color.

 ###### To do:
 1. ~~Save changes to source file or to other.~~